 Historical artifacts, in general, have high heterogeneity, which means information hidden from the naked eye can be obtained by analyzing their microstructure.
 For instance, a paint layer detached from the surface due to pitting corrosion, or the oak species used for making furniture, can be invaluable pieces of information when studying an artifact, and can be easily found through light microscopy.

 With regards to cultural heritage applications, light microscopy plays a vital role in analyzing and optimizing the degradation process of artifacts to identify a suitable conservation method.
-Dr Olivier Schalm, a researcher at the Department of Conservation Studies in the University of Antwerp (Belgium), has studied the process of glass and metallic degradation in cultural artifacts to identify damage in antique photographic plates, using the cutting-edge Olympus DSX500 light microscope, which is capable of high resolution imaging up to 4000x.
+Dr Olivier Schalm, a researcher at the Department of Conservation Studies in the University of Antwerp (Belgium), has studied the process of glass and metallic degradation in cultural artifacts to identify damage in antique photographic plates, using the cutting-edge Evident DSX500 light microscope, which is capable of high resolution imaging up to 4000x.